ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/_index.md

     - Use multithreading to process capture files and measure performance.

 prerequisites:
-    - An Arm-based instance from a cloud provider or an Arm server running Ubuntu 20.04 or 22.04.
+    - An Arm-based instance from a cloud provider, or an Arm server running Ubuntu 20.04 or 22.04.
     - A basic understanding of Snort's operation and configuration.